code-differently/code-society-25-2/lesson_15/tyranricejr_libraries/README.md

 - Running a search and verifying all private methods are called.
 - Handling unknown or invalid commands and search commands.
 - Forcing exceptions in user input to test error handling.
-- Ensuring only the mock CSV loader is used in tests.

 ## How to Run the Tests